Blackwood Clinic Pediatrics Blackwood Clinic young boy Blackwood Clinic older lady

 There are many different contraceptive options available including oral contraceptive pill, intrauterine devices (Mirena), injections and Implanon.
 If you would like to discuss your options and determine what will work best for you please book in with your GP.

 If you are thinking of starting or adding to a family there are a number of things you should consider ranging from diet and supplements through to immunisations through to maximising your chances of conceiving.
-All of our GPs are very knowledgeable in this area.
+General Practitioners are very knowledgeable in this area.
 If you would like to discuss this further please make an appointment with your GP.

 Pregnancy management

 We offer expertise and advice in managing all stages of pregnancy.
 Routine testing is required in early stages of pregnancy which can be arranged by your GP.
 Ongoing care of the pregnancy can be through a private obstetrician, through a public hospital or in ‘shared care’.
 Shared care is when you will see the public hospital for key visits but the majority of the antenatal care will be with the GP.
-Many of our GPs are able to provide this service.
-As soon as you are aware you are pregnant you should make an appointment with your GP to discuss further management.
+Many of the GPs in this practice are able to provide this service.
+As soon as you are aware you are pregnant, you should make an appointment with your GP to discuss further management.

 If you are pregnant and have concerns about your pregnancy, it may be appropriate to discuss it with a GP.
-However, if you have any urgent concerns about you or your baby’s health (including pain, bleeding or severe vomiting) you should call 000 in order to receive urgent care if required.
+However, if you have any urgent concerns about your or your baby’s health (including pain, bleeding or severe vomiting), you should call 000 in order to receive urgent care if required.

 Sexual health